scottdware/panco/docs/csv_userid.md

-## CSV Structure - Userid Functions
+## CSV Structure - User-ID Functions

-This guide will help show you the way to structure your CSV file(s) for use when working with the different user-id based functions.
+This guide will help show you the way to structure your CSV file(s) for use when working with the different User-ID based functions.

 The current actions you can perform are as follows:

 * Tagging/untagging an IP addresses for use in dynamic address groups (no commit required).
-* Manually registering/mapping an IP address to a user-id, as well as un-registering/removing the mapping from them.
+* Manually registering/mapping an IP address to a User-ID, as well as un-registering/removing the mapping from them.

 ## Tagging/Untagging IP Addresses